7 creative, circular self-build homes

 Vex, Chance de Silva & Scanner

-Previously a neighbourhood fly-tpping hotspot, Chance de Silva architects saw an opportunity to create an experimental build.
+Previously a neighbourhood fly-tipping hotspot, Chance de Silva architects saw an opportunity to create an experimental build.
 The curved form reduces the volume of the building from the street and allows it to be pulled forward in front of the building line to take better advantage of the views.

-Each floor has a separate fluid shape and size, stacked at different angles with windws at different orientations.
+Each floor has a separate fluid shape and size, stacked at different angles with windows at different orientations.
 The texture of the curved, fluted concrete created by using boat-like formwork adds to the rawness of the exterior.